MocioF/No-unsafe-inline/readme.txt

 2. Inline scripts

-	WordPress core, and plugins use inline scripts.
+	WordPress core, and plugins, use inline scripts.
 For these scripts, you can compute hashes to be inserted manually into your policy, only if these scripts do not change at any page load.
-Unfortunately, this is not very common as it is frequent to include variable values calculated server side in inline scripts.
+Unfortunately, this is not very common, as it is frequent to include variable values calculated server side in inline scripts.
 And it means that your inline scripts change too frequently to manually add their hashes to your policy.
 	This commonly happens when scripts are ["localized"](https://github.com/WordPress/WordPress/blob/a793be201b9c23dbe8b90a6ecd53ab52336f0f91/wp-includes/script-loader.php#L636).

 3. WordPress has no API to implement nonces for CSP